bananahackers/site/guides/uninstalling-pre-installed-apps.md

 # Hide or remove/uninstall pre-installed apps or bloatware
 {:.no_toc}

-Besides the built-in apps, to offset the manufacturing cost of KaiOS devices and to advertise to new Internet users, device manufacturers and KaiOS Technologies often include extra apps with advertisements and free trials within the operating system.
+Besides the system apps, to offset the manufacturing cost of KaiOS devices and to advertise to new Internet users, device manufacturers and KaiOS Technologies often include extra apps with advertisements and free trials within the operating system.
 Although these apps take very minimal system space, for many users, removing those unnecessary or distracting "bloatware" is considered a common practice when they set up a new KaiOS device.

 When you set up a new device or reset one to factory default settings, apps are copied from the stock "installation media" located at `/system/b2g/webapps` to the designated userspace application folder at `/data/local/webapps` before the out-of-box setup experience (OOBE) starts.
 If you have a working Internet connection during the OOBE, either from mobile data or Wi-Fi, KaiOS will attempt to install and update extra apps from KaiStore.

 To hide or remove/uninstall those apps, you may use either Busybox or ADB to sideload tools that hide them from the app launcher, or remove them from `/userdata` and/or `/system` partitions.

-*Before you start, make sure you have a KaiOS 2.5 device with debugging mode activated, and a computer with Android Debug Bridge (ADB) ready.
-This guide assumes you are comfortable sideloading apps using ADB and WebIDE.*

 1. ToC
 {:toc}